Rappsilber-Laboratory/xiRT/README.md

 in the training process.
 Requires the training of several models during CV

 Note: all modes can be supplemented by using a pretrained model ("transfer learning").

+This readme only gives a brief overview about xiRTs functions and parameters.
+Please refere to the [documentation](https://xirt.readthedocs.io/en/latest/) for more details and examples.

 ### Installation and Usage